-When I started my Two Minute Monday video series, one of the most common questions I received was, “Where do you find your inspiration for recipes?”
+During my Two Minute Monday video series, one of the most common questions I received was, “Where do you find your inspiration for recipes?”
 (Thanks to Taylor, Andrea, Maria, and many others!)
-Although at least half of my ideas randomly pop into my head during a long run while my mind is wandering and who-knows-where, there are 4 main places I purposely turn to for inspiration.
+Although at least half of my ideas randomly pop into my head during a long run or workout while my mind is wandering and who-knows-where, there are four other places I purposely turn to for inspiration.

 1) Family and friends.
 Sometimes it’s a healthier spin on a traditional treat that’s been passed down through generations (Grandma’s fruitcake comes to mind!), or something that they’ve created that I want to try too (like these soft-baked “Oreos!”), or a copycat or their store-bought favorites (aka Mom’s cocoa roasted almonds!).
 But most often, it comes as a recipe request (like these Nutella cookies!) because I really enjoy baking treats specifically asked for by the special people in my life.